kasslent/clc-digital-skills/_lessons/module-6.1.md

 ## Template Files

 We've talked about template tags but in WordPress there are also Template Files. - It's possible that you will not want every single page on your website to be identical.
-In fact, in post websites, the home page and the blog page look a bit different, if they are separate. - Currently, all our pages using the same template - index.php.
+In fact, in most websites, the home page and the blog page look a bit different, if they are separate. - Currently, all our pages are using the same template - index.php.
 However WordPress enables us to create custom pages easily so that we can modify different pages to our liking.

 It also enables us to put code that we need more than once, in its own file so that we don't need to repeat it.